-Top AWS Lamda Interview Questions and Answers (2021)
+Top AWS Lambda Interview Questions and Answers (2022)

-In this post, questions from AWS Lamda Interviews will be answered for Experienced and Freshers.
+In this post, questions from AWS Lambda Interviews will be answered for Experienced and Freshers.
 We're trying to share our experience and learn how to help you make progress in your career.

 AWS Lambda is a serverless, event-based computing platform that Amazon offers as part of Amazon Web Services.
 It is a computing service which runs code to events and automatically manages the computing resources that this code requires.
 This was released in November 2014.